stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 Once your application has a `Refresh Token`, you can pass the token to your Stormpath Application's `tokenEndpoint` using the `refresh_token` OAuth 2.0 grant type.

-{% codetab id:refresh-access-token langs:curl node php%}
+{% codetab id:refresh-access-token langs:curl node php java%}
 ------
 curl -X POST --user $YOUR_API_KEY_ID:$YOUR_API_KEY_SECRET \
     -H "Content-Type: application/x-www-form-urlencoded" \